The Problem

 We stand at the edge of humanity's most consequential creation: Artificial General Intelligence.

 We are building artificial intelligences that will think faster, deeper, and more broadly than we can.
 This is not a distant scenario.
-It is the visible trajectory of our technology.
-It is happening now.
+It is the visible trajectory of technology already in motion.

 If we introduce superintelligence into a world defined by Control and Decay, it will not save us.
 It will optimize for what it inherits.
 It will absorb our pathologies and amplify them to scales we cannot contain.